 Other practical expedients include the treatment of shipping and handling fees, sales taxes, and costs to obtain a contract.

-If your agribusiness company hasn’t yet begun implementing ASC Topic 606, it will need to act quickly to ensure all accounting, presentation, and disclosure requirements have been met.
+If your company hasn’t yet begun implementing ASC Topic 606, it will need to act quickly to meet all accounting, presentation, and disclosure requirements.

-- Private companies.
-Effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2019.
+- Follow the original effective date of annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.

 We’re Here to Help